Diamondbacks vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- When it comes to the over/under, the Diamondbacks and their opponents are 2-8-0 in their previous 10 games.
+- In their previous 10 games with a total, the Diamondbacks and their opponents have combined to exceed the over/under on two occasions.

-- The past 10 Diamondbacks contests have not had a runline posted by oddsmakers.
+- The past 10 Diamondbacks matchups have not had a runline posted by bookmakers.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have come away with 23 wins in the 45 contests they have been listed as the underdogs in this season.
+- The Diamondbacks have won in 23, or 50%, of the 46 contests they have been named as odds-on underdogs this year.

-- The moneyline set for this matchup implies the Diamondbacks have a 40.8% chance of walking away with the win.
+- Bookmakers have implied with the moneyline set for this matchup that the Diamondbacks have a 42.6% chance of pulling out a win.

-- Arizona's games have gone over the total in 41 of its 91 chances.
+- Arizona and its opponents have gone over the total this season in 41 of its 92 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!